Call Today for a FREE Estimate!

 Most associations have strict guidelines regarding roofing materials, colors, and styles.
 These rules are designed to:

-Mixing different roofing materials or styles across connected units can create weak points, increasing the risk of
+Mixing different roofing materials or styles across connected units can create weak points, increasing the risk of leaks—especially at seams or transitions.
+It can also complicate future repairs and may even void manufacturer warranties.

 Below is a closer look at some of the benefits of metal roofing systems as well as the drawbacks you may encounter when considering a metal roof for your home.